LionelAuroux/pyrser/docs/source/tutorial3.rst

         n = trans.notify
         return Expr(Id(f.name), [old])

+Here ``Expr`` is just the AST node that represent all expressions as function calls.
 Our function could be add to our global scope with the ``addTranslatorInjector`` function.
 Finally, we write::